The Wheeling Heritage staff has unique knowledge of downtown revitalization and sustainable historic rehabilitation.

 Chris grew up in the Pittsburgh community of Lawrenceville, Pa., and attended Point Park University, where she earned a journalism and communications degree at Point Park University.
 Chris has worked at Wheeling Heritage since 1999.
 As program manager, she organizes the organization’s annual Celtic Festival in March and develops programming for riverfront trails such as moonlight walks and yoga on the lawn.

 Chris manages the Artisan Center shop and gallery, overseeing inventory and employees at the shop and recruiting artists, curating shows and hosting receptions at the gallery.

 Engaging the community makes all the difference for quality programming.
 I love interacting with artists, volunteers and people who visit our shop, gallery, events and workshops.”

 Project & Outreach Manager

-Alex joined Wheeling Heritage in 2017 to lead its marketing and communication efforts, as well as run downtown Wheeling’s Main Street program, including Show of Hands, a successful community-oriented crowdfunding event.
-She writes grants and works on various downtown development projects and activities.
+Alex joined Wheeling Heritage in 2017 to lead its marketing and communication efforts, as well as run its downtown development initiatives and Wheeling’s Main Street program.
+Alex runs Show of Hands, CO.STARTERS, Lunchtime Live! and other small business and development programs.

 Wheeling has so much to offer, as a city full of culture, history and passionate people who care about their future.
 Our work helps families and small businesses here to grow and thrive.”